ThreatMiner is designed to be an analyst's first portal to visit when doing threat research and here's why.

-Furthermore, it is often the case where pivoting directly from an open source research report is unavailable and that it is sometimes difficult to remember if an indicator has alredy been reported and/or attributed.
+It is also often the case where pivoting directly from an open source research report is unavailable and that it is sometimes difficult to remember if an indicator has already been reported and/or attributed.
 All these small but frustrating obstacles distract an analyst from what they do best: analyse.

 The presentation below provides a simple scenario which demonstrates how ThreatMiner can help with compromise discovery and threat research.
-Special thanks to Dragon Threat Lab (@DragonThreatLab) for the invitation to present to their team and permission to release the presentation using their template.
+Special thanks to Dragon Threat Lab (@DragonThreatLab) for the invitation to present to the security community in Hong Kong and permission to release the presentation using their template.

 ThreatMiner is a data aggregator which relies on a number of open source data feeds.
 However, it's important to note that ThreatMiner does automatic enrichment based on these data feeds.